Towerism/pp6/README.md

 Variable Analysis is almost finished.
 The actual CFG algorithm is fully implemented, there are just some minor tweaks to be made in `mips.cc`.

+## Analysis
+The cache analysis can be found in the analysis folder.

 ## Live Variable Analysis
 Live variable analysis is implemented in `cfg.cc`, `mips.cc`, `codegen.cc`,
 `live_variable.cc`, `effector.cc`, and `effector_factory.cc`.